infincia/shorty/README.md

 ####Shorty

-Very simple url shortener written in about 15 minutes, not designed to detect or prevent multiple identical URLs from being shortened to the same short url (perhaps a desirable property for privacy?).
+Very simple url shortener written in about 15 minutes, not designed to ensure that multiple identical URLs are shortened to the same short url (perhaps a desirable property for privacy?).

 Make sure to setup the virtualenv and install the right system packages